mohi0017/animation_brain_analyst_frontend/README.md

 # 🎬 AI Animation Studio

-A sophisticated AI-powered animation cleanup pipeline that converts rough sketches into various animation phases (Skeleton, Roughs, Tie Down, Cleanup, Colors) using Gemini LLM agents and ComfyUI (Stable Diffusion).
+An AI-powered tool that helps you transform rough animation sketches into polished frames.
+It uses Google's Gemini AI to understand your drawings and ComfyUI to create clean, professional animation frames automatically.

-## ✨ Features
+## ✨ What Can It Do?

-- **Multi-Phase Animation Pipeline**: Convert between all animation phases (Skeleton ↔ Roughs ↔ Tie Down ↔ CleanUp ↔ Colors)
+- **Transform Between Animation Stages**: Convert your drawings between any animation phase:
-- **AI-Powered Analysis**: Gemini multimodal agent analyzes input sketches and identifies fixes
-- **Intelligent Prompt Engineering**: Gemini text agent generates optimized Stable Diffusion prompts
-- **Advanced ControlNet Strategy**: "Timed Release" strategy for anatomy correction
+  - Skeleton (basic stick figures)
+  - Roughs (rough sketches with movement)
+  - Tie Down (refined shapes and proportions)
+  - CleanUp (clean line art)
+  - Colors (fully colored frames)

+- **Smart AI Analysis**: The AI looks at your drawing and figures out what needs to be fixed

+- **Automatic Instructions**: The AI creates detailed instructions for the image generator

+- **Fix Anatomy Problems**: Special technique that helps fix anatomy issues while keeping your character's pose

-- **Transparent Background Support**: Generate images with transparent backgrounds
+- **Transparent Backgrounds**: Get your frames with or without backgrounds

-- **Dual Image Output**: Display both transparent and original images side-by-side
-- **Interactive Parameters Tuning**: Dedicated page for fine-tuning ComfyUI parameters
-- **Robust Error Handling**: Smart fallback mechanisms for API failures
+- **Two Versions**: See your image with and without a background, side by side

+- **Easy Controls**: Simple page to adjust how the AI processes your images

+- **Works Offline**: Even if the AI services are down, you can still use basic features

 ## 📁 Project Structure